 Let’s take each of these in turn, starting with engagement.

 It’s been proven over and over, so many times: if you want to sell things to people, get their email address (their real one!) and approach them the right way and email will be by far your best-ROI, highest-converting marketing channel.

 How many people are happy to receive promotional emails from a brand?

 61% of consumers say they prefer to be contacted by email.

 Open Rates: SMS and Email

 What about open rates?
 Email can score highly here.
-Across the board, email open rates hover around the 25% mark and are steadily, albeit slowly, growing.
+Across the board, email open rates hover around the 25% mark and are steadily growing.

 Can SMS compete with this?